 Analysis Workspace looks awesome.
 Where do I start?

-Once you've mastered component terminology, drop-zone guides will lead the way as you drag & drop to build your analysis in a table.
-Blue guides indicate you are about to take a valid action that will result in data, while orange guides indicate when invalid data will result.
+Once you have a sense what goes where in a table, you can begin dragging & dropping more adhoc components to build your analysis.
+Drop-zone guides will lead the way as you do this - blue guides indicate you are about to take a valid action that will result in data, while orange guides indicate when invalid data will result.

 Ready for more content?